RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 :::tip 📝 NOTE:
 Device profiles **DeviceProfile_OTAA** and **DeviceProfile_ABP** are only available if you are using the built-in Chirpstack LoRaWAN Server of RAK Gateways.

-If you have your own Chirpstack installation, you can setup the device profile with `LoRaWAN MAC version 1.0.2` and `LoRaWAN Regional Parameters revision A` to make it compatible with RAK811.
+If you have your own Chirpstack installation, you can set up the device profile with `LoRaWAN MAC version 1.0.2` and `LoRaWAN Regional Parameters revision A` to make it compatible with RAK811.
 :::

 <rk-img